sinri/AiOnHttpMix/docs/contribution-guide-for-LLM.md

 ### Step 2: ensure the model series

 Like step 1;
-define a class implementing interface `io.github.sinri.AiOnHttpMix.utils.series.ChatModelSeries` in package `io.github.sinri.AiOnHttpMix.utils.series`. finally, set a const field as the unique instance of this class in interface `io.github.sinri.AiOnHttpMix.utils.series.ChatModelSeries`.
+define a class implementing interface `io.github.sinri.AiOnHttpMix.utils.specification.ModelSpecification` in package `io.github.sinri.AiOnHttpMix.utils.specification`. finally, set a const field as the unique instance of this class in interface `io.github.sinri.AiOnHttpMix.utils.specification.ModelSpecification`.

 ### Step 3: ensure the model